LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 ### §1.3 Undefined Behavior

-Undefined Behavior occurs in an LCIR program when a construct of LCIR is violated, but no result is prescribed by the LCIR Specification.
+Undefined Behavior occurs in an LCIR program when a constraint of LCIR is violated, but no result is prescribed by the LCIR Specification.

 In such an occurance, no limitations are posed on the result of that violation by the LCIR Specification.
 Cases where this occurs will be explicitly documented using the declarative wording "the behavior is undefined", or "the behavior of ... is undefined"